choeffer/py3syslog/README.rst

     python3 syslogserver.py

-Or use e.g. tmux_ for leave it running in the background.
+Or use e.g. tmux_ to execute it in the background.

 Example Mikrotik RouterOS
 -------------------------